evantheenginr/wordle-solver/README.md

 has six guesses to discover a five letter word.

-The project in which this README is found is a solver algorithm for that game along with auotmation to apply that solver and corresponding tests.
+The project in which this README is found is a solver algorithm for that game along with automation to apply that solver and corresponding tests.
 Prior to using this project, consult any terms of use or policies governing its use related to Wordle released by The New York Times Company.